 How to Make

-Start by soaking the dried beans with your preferred method.
+- Start by soaking the dried legumes with the preferred method.
 Rinse then place in a large, heavy-bottomed metal pot, and cover with two inches of cold, salted water.

-Heat up the fat (bacon grease and oil) then add the chopped vegetables.
+Heat up the fat of choice (lard, bacon grease, or vegetable oil), then add the chopped vegetables.
 Saute for 5 minutes.

-Add the soaked beans, chicken stock, water, carrot, and bay leaves.
+5. Add the soaked legumes, chicken stock, water, carrot, and bay leaves.
 Mix well with the holy trinity and nestle in the two ham hocks.

 Cover and bring to a boil.
 Lower the heat to medium low and simmer for 3 hours with the lid askew.
 Stir occasionally so they don't stick to the bottom of the pot.

-After two hours, remove the ham hocks, and place them on a large plate to cool.
+6. After two hours, remove the ham hocks, and place them on a large plate to cool.
+This will take roughly 45 minutes.

 Remove the bay leaves and the carrot.

-Add the chopped ham back into the pot.
-Stir it in, add the salt, and adjust seasonings.
+10. Add the chopped ham back into the pot.
+Sprinkle on the salt and sugar and give it a good stir.
+Taste and adjust seasonings, if necessary.

 Let them simmer for another 15 minutes to meld the flavors.
-Now, they are ready to serve.
+Now, it's ready to serve.

-Serve this recipe over the rice and garnish with chopped ham, green onion, and a few cracks of black pepper.
+11. Serve this recipe over fresh rice (in the recipe card) and garnish with chopped ham hock, green onion, and a few cracks of black pepper.

-Provide other garnishes and condiments for your guests to enjoy, such as chopped parsley, a bottle of Tabasco sauce, a shaker of vinegar, and pickled pearl onions.
+12. Provide additional garnishes and condiments for your guests to enjoy, such as chopped parsley, a bottle of hot sauce, a shaker of vinegar, and pickled pearl onions.

 - Want to adjust the spices?
 Fine tune the seasonings in the last 15 minutes, and add the salt at this time.

-- You'll know when they're done when they are a consistent, creamy texture and the beans have broken up.
-If your they are still hard after soaking and cooking it could be due to age of the beans, hard water, or altitude.
+- You'll know when the beans are done when they are a consistent, creamy texture and they have broken up.
+If they are still hard after soaking and cooking, it could be due to age, hard water, or high altitude.

 The pleasure of a 5-star review would be appreciated.